 git push.
 A developer using Git for code versioning can type that 50 times a day to store

 incremental changes to code in a repository.
-With Heroku Enterprise, a developer can use that same Git command to deploy code to Heroku, merely by specifying a new target remote:
+With Heroku, a developer can use that same Git command to deploy code to Heroku, merely by specifying a new target remote associated with their application:

 Heroku's tools are a collection of command-line incantations and web-based interfaces that distill the hard and complex into the simple, yet elegant.
 They’re based on what developers already know and love, making it easy — and painless — to start using

 Heroku.
-You can click Create App in the Heroku dashboard, but it's just as easy with the Heroku Toolbelt command
+You can click Create new app in the Heroku Dashboard, but it's just as easy with the Heroku CLI command

 heroku create.
 Either way, you’d be ready to get to the fun part: writing a custom app in your favorite open-source

-The mission of Heroku Enterprise is to make developers more productive and powerful, expand what they can do, and to support them in building the unexpected.
-The Toolbelt has hundreds of Heroku commands.
+The mission of Heroku is to make developers more productive and powerful, expand what they can do, and to support them in building the unexpected.
+The Heroku CLI has dozens of powerful Heroku commands.
 They all start with the word

 After you've installed the

-Heroku Toolbelt, open up a terminal and type
+Heroku CLI, open up a terminal and type

-Now that you’ve installed the Heroku Toolbelt CLI tools, open up a terminal window and type
+Now that you’ve installed the Heroku CLI, open up a terminal window and type

-The Toolbelt asks you to enter your Heroku credentials, starting with the email address that serves as your username.
-When you're loggedin, you're on the command line.
-You can always check which user is logged in to the Heroku Toolbelt with the command
+The CLI asks you to enter your Heroku credentials, starting with the email address that serves as your username.
+When you're logged in, you can always check which user is logged in with the command

 Now you can view some details about your app right in the terminal.
 To see a list of apps that you can access, type

 heroku apps.
-You see some output that looks kinda like this:
+You see some output that looks something like this:

-Do you see the name of the app that you just deployed using the Heroku button?
-Let’s ask the Toolbelt to share information about your new app.
+Do you see the name of the app that you just deployed using the Heroku Button?
+Let’s ask the CLI to share information about your new app.
 In this example, the app is called shiny-new-heroku-app:

 heroku apps:info shiny-new-heroku-app.